Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 > Amazon MQ: managed Apache ActiveMQ

-* SQS, SNS are “cloud-native” services, and they’re using proprietary protocols from AWS.
+* SQS, SNS are "cloud-native" services, and they’re using proprietary protocols from AWS.
 * Traditional applications running from on-premise may use open protocols such as:MQTT,AMQP,STOMP,Openwire,WSS
 * When migrating to the cloud, instead of re-engineering the application to use SQS and SNS, we can use Amazon MQ
 * Amazon MQ is a managed message broker service for RabbitMQ & ActiveMQ
-* Amazon MQ doesn’t “scale” as much as SQS / SNS
+* Amazon MQ doesn’t "scale" as much as SQS / SNS
 * Amazon MQ runs on a dedicated machine (not serverless)
 * Amazon MQ has both queue feature (~SQS) and topic features (~SNS)

-## Cloud Monitoring
+## Cloud Monitoring, Logging, and Auditing

 ### CloudWatch Metrics